marjohma/itpplasma.github.io/README.md

 * [\_posts](https://github.com/itpplasma/itpplasma.github.io/tree/main/_posts) (see News above)
 * [assets](https://github.com/itpplasma/itpplasma.github.io/tree/main/assets) inlcuding all pictures/images
 * [students](https://github.com/itpplasma/itpplasma.github.io/tree/main/students) where the student's sections can be found and last but definitely not least
 * [team](https://github.com/itpplasma/itpplasma.github.io/tree/main/team) Here you can find the [Team](https://itpplasma.github.io/team/team.html) section.
-So far, this includes the option of maybe making a "card" for every team member (where then all cards would be displayed on the teams site), or just inluding every person with a picture, some informations about t
+Please add your name, position, research areas/topics as well as a few sentences about yourself and your research.
+Please also feel free to include a picture of yourself if you like.
+There was also an idea of including 2-3 "interview-style" questions, such as "Why are you in fusion research?" or non subject-specific "What's your favourite food?"

 ----